renato0307/learning-go/it3-add-programming-jwt-debugger.md

 ## Unit testing

-To check if it working correctly let's add some tests in the `programming/programming_test.go` file, as we did before.
+To check if it is working correctly let's add some tests in the `programming/programming_test.go` file, as we did before.

 We use the mocks from the Library to test the happy flow and the error